lawdneo/secureme/README.md

 - `DEBUG`: set to `True` for development, `False` for production.

--`ALLOWED_HOSTS: a comma-separated list of allowed hostnames for the Django project.
+- `ALLOWED_HOSTS: a comma-separated list of allowed hostnames for the Django project.

 - `DATABASE_URL': a URL to connect to your database.
 For example, `